ocamllabs/2048-tutorial/task.md

 ![2048](images/you-win.png)

 As the output above shows, the tests for whether a board is a winning board are failing.
-Your first task is to fix the tests.
+Your first task is to fix the code so that the tests pass.

-* Write a function `is_square_2048` which returns `true` if a square has the value `2048` and `false` otherwise.
+* Complete the function `is_square_2048` in the file `g2048.ml`.
+The function should return `true` if a square has the value `2048` and `false` otherwise.

 * Write the `is_board_winning` function using `is_square_2048`.
 The `List.exists` function (which you can try out in an IOCaml notebook) may prove useful.